Internxt Review: Speed vs Privacy — Which Actually Wins for Your Use Case?

 Does Internxt work for you?

 This is the hardest case to answer because "balanced" means different things.
-Internxt is better than most for this group — it has a genuinely privacy-forward architecture withoutwithout being purely theoretical.
+Internxt is better than most for this group — it has a genuinely privacy-forward architecture without being purely theoretical.
 But the performance trade-off is real enough that heavy users will notice it.

 The practical framework